cwwang1979/MAMILE-CTFE/README.md

 #### 4. Inference
-For inference malignancy detection models, open the "inference.py" and set the number of the classes, the label for each class and the testing list location ("DATA_test.csv").
+For inference malignancy detection models, open the "inference.py" and set the number of the classes, the label for each class, and the testing list location ("DATA_test.csv").
 ```
 if args.task == 'dummy_mtl_concat':
     args.n_classes=2